mwat56/Nele/README.md

 But why, you may ask, would we need username/password files anyway?
 Well, you remember me mentioning that you can add, edit and delete articles/postings?
 You wouldn't want anyone on the net beeing able to do that, now, would you?
+For that reason, whenever there's no password file given (either in the INI file or the command-line) all funtionality requiring authentication will be _disabled_.
+(Better safe than sorry, right?)

 _Note_ that the password file generated and used by this system resembles the `htpasswd` used by the Apache web-server both files are _not_ interchangeable because the actual encryption algorithm used by both are different.